Parents: How to Withdraw Your Child Who is Enrolled in Public or Private School, to Begin Homeschooling

 How to Deliver a Letter of Withdrawal (LOW)

 Deliver one of your two copies of the LOW, via certified mail, return receipt requested.
-At your postoffice, this will cost $5-$6.
+At your postoffice, this will cost a couple of dollars.
+Keep the saleslip and your portion of the certified mail.
 In addition to this, you can also send an email to the public or private school superintendent (or head of school), and “cc” yourself.
 Also, after it is emailed, go into your “Sent” folder and forward a copy of it being sent, to your email address.
 This gives you two different copies documenting that the LOW was emailed.
 We do not recommend appearing in person to hand-deliver the LOW.

 We frequently hear about how easy it is to homeschool in CT and how homeschoolers don’t have “do anything”.
 We don’t have to do anything when it comes to filing paperwork with the government schools, aside from withdrawing a public or private school enrolled child.
 We do not have to file a Notice of Intent nor do we have to do a Portfolio Review, though we may choose to do so.
 When parents casually say we don’t have to “do anything”, they are talking about how we have freedom from government oversight and no paperwork is required.